debukgit/PropEdit-Init/README.md

-#  PropEdit-Init 1.0.0 for Blender
+#  PropEditInit 1.0.0 for Blender

 A small addon to reinitiate the  proportional editing radius